Tutoriels Backend

 Npm is the library manager (packages in English)

-Updating an application and therefore its libraries is a perilous issue.
+Updating an application and therefore its libraries is a perilous matter.

 It must be carried out with caution.